LGBTQ+ Advocacy Internship in Ecuador

 Requirements

-• Interest in human rights, advocacy, or social justice
+• Interest and ideally an academic background in human rights, advocacy, social justice, or related fields

 • Flexibility and willingness to support different tasks and projects